markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 The `<img>` tag is very useful, because it can display any image type: SVGs, PNGs, JPGs, GIFs, etc. We just need to make sure the `src` attribute points to a file that can be found.
 Much like how the `<link>` tag had to reference the stylesheet as `./assets/css/style.css`, we do the same for images: `./assets/images/step-1.svg`.

 There's an extra attribute we should make sure every image has, though: the `alt` attribute.
 This is how we can explain what the image is to search engines and screen readers.
-Imagine a visually impaired vistor who relies on a screen reader and what their experience might be if every image was skimmed over with zero context.
-It would be very confusing.
+Imagine a visually impaired vistor who relies on a screen reader and what their experience might be if the reader got hung up on the context of every image it came across.
 Watch this [short video](https://www.youtube.com/watch?v=NvqasTVoW98) to see just how screen readers handle alt text.

-> **Legacy Lem:** In the past, many developers would simply write `alt=""` so their HTML code would pass basic validation tests.
-Obviously this is a huge no-no.
+In our case, the `step-1.svg` image is purely "decorative," meaning the only information the user needs from this section is already provided by the surrounding text (the `<h3>` tag).
+It might seem like the `alt` attribute isn't necessary, then, but a screen reader wouldn't know that a missing `alt` tag means "unimportant icon."
+Hence, we set `alt` to empty text so the screen reader knows to ignore it.

+> **Deep Dive:** Read more about `alt` attribute guidelines from the [W3C](https://www.w3.org/WAI/tutorials/images/) web standard gurus.

 If you haven't already, save your HTML file and reload it in the browser.
 Things probably aren't looking so good anymore:

 ![image screenshot](./assets/step-4/100-big-screenshot.png)

 Our image is enormous!
 Remember, SVGs are scalable.
 There's no built-in, hard-set pixel count, so it's going to fill up any available space.
 But that's okay.
 We'll use CSS to size it down later.
-For now, add the other three images to Steps 2-4, keeping in mind that each should have an appropriate `alt` attribute.
+For now, add the other three images to Steps 2-4.